New York City Family Trip - 4 Days Of Kid Things To Do In NYC (on a budget)

-So how do you visit a HUGE and VERY BUSY city with 5 kids?!?
+So how do you visit a HUGE and VERY BUSY city with 5 kids, while still managing your family travel on a budget?!?
 Well, you do it AWOL style! 😜

 A more relaxed schedule allows us to prioritize what's important, and gives us time to rest if the kids get overwhelmed and need a break.

 Plus, if you're so busy rushing from sight to sight, you miss a lot of the beauty and you can't really relax...

 So one thing I've learned from our family world travel is to eliminate as many deadlines as possible so you can really soak it all up and enjoy it at your own pace.

 We also work for ourselves (online), so we try to balance our days to squeeze in at least a little bit of work before we leave the hotel.

 That said, our general time for sightseeing tends to be 4-6 hours.
 By the time we've been out that long, our kids are tired, we're spent, and everyone is excited to head back.

 So, if you're looking for a New York City family trip with TONS of activities planned, this might not be your favorite post.

 But if you're looking for a good balance of kid things to do in NYC that were actually ENJOYABLE and FUN for the whole family, please stay and read awhile.
 This is a LOoOoOoNG post. 🥰

 Before diving into our awesome itinerary and NYC family vacation tips, let's talk about where to stay and why we chose the hotels we did.